videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 So there's either something very wrong with ThreadLocalRandom or I am missing something.
-Considering that ThreadLocalRandom is part of the JDK used by millions of developers, I'm pretty sure that I am at fault, and I'm the one that's missing something.
+Considering that ThreadLocalRandom is part of the JDK used by millions of developers, I'm pretty sure that I am at fault, and I'm for sure missing something.
 Time to read those comments.

 Right at the top of the class we have this comment: